Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions: Reference two-terminal Josephson junction

 Figure \ref{fig:SUPP_RefJJ_data} shows the voltage and differential resistance dependent on the current.
-The device has a critical current of 56.51\;$\mu$A and a differential resistance of 1.21\;$\Omega$.
+The device has a critical current of $I_\text{c} = 56.51\;\mu$A and a differential resistance of $R = 1.21\;\Omega$.
 The Josephson energy of the junction is $E_\mathrm{J} = \Phi_0 I_\mathrm{c}/2\pi = 116$\;meV.
-Using a relative permittivity of one (because platinum is a metal) and the geometrical values given above (length of a SC contact is 600\;$\mu$m), the coplanar junction capacitance is $C = 5.6\cdot10^{-17}\;$F.\\ Using the geometric device values, the device resistivity is $\rho = 242$\;n$\Omega$m and its critical current density is $j_\mathrm{c} = 3.071$\;kA/mm$^2$.
+Using a relative permittivity of one (because platinum is a metal) and the geometrical values given above (length of a SC contact is 600\;$\mu$m), the coplanar junction capacitance is $C = 5.6\cdot10^{-17}\;$F.\\ Using the geometric device values, the device resistivity is $\rho = 242$\;n$\Omega$m and its critical current density is $j_\mathrm{c} = 3.071$\;kA/mm$^2$.\\ The Stewart-McCumber parameter for these values (assuming $R_N \approx R$) is $\beta_\text{c} = 2eI_\text{c}R_\text{N}^2C/\hbar \approx 1.4\cdot10^{-5}$.
+Therefore, the junction is in the over-damped regime.
+Although the junction is over-damped, the current-voltage characteristic of the device shows hysteretic behavior [see~Fig.~\ref{fig:SUPP_RefJJ_data}~a)].
+This can be explained by an increase in electron temperature in the resistive state \cite{courtois_origin_2008a}.